meningitis

 found.

 LCM is usually not fatal.
 In general, mortality is less than 1%.
-Aseptic meningitis,
+Aseptic meningitis, encephalitis,

-treat several other viral diseases, is effective against LCMV in vitro.
+viral diseases, is effective against LCMV in vitro.

 LCMV infection can be prevented by avoiding contact with house mice and taking